Sweater weather, soup weather. Nothing is better than a bowl of creamy, nutritious, hearty soup on a cool fall (or cold winter!) day.

 - Stock.
 You can use vegetable stock in this recipe to make it vegan or vegetarian, or chicken stock if that’s what you have on hand.
 But for a massive nutrition and flavor boost, add a scoop of FBOMB Bone Broth.
 Either flavor will be delicious, and you'll get a healthy dose of collagen.

-Why You Can Feel Good Eating This Soup
+Why You Can Feel Good About Eating This Soup

 Many fall soup recipes incorporate starchy root vegetables like potatoes.
 These are simple carbs that tend to raise your blood sugar.